GateDetector User Guide v.2.x

 In this section it is possible to change some important settings such as the Access Password, Clock Synchronization, HTTP Port.

-The Web Workers Settings allows to define the number of Web Client Workers, that is the maximum number of clients than can use the control panel at the same time, without having troubles with the performance of the software.
+The Web Workers Settings allows to define the number of Web Workers, that is the maximum number of clients than can use the control panel at the same time, without having troubles with the performance of the software.

 System Settings